Karima Belhachmi is Civic Hall’s beloved Community Caretaker.

 Being fluent in 7 languages (English, Tibetan, Hindi, Nepal, Urdu, Korean and Thai) and growing up in a multicultural environment, Tenzin believes she is an amalgamation of all of these cultures and each of them has shaped her identity today.
 In her spare time, Tenzin loves going restaurant hopping to try new food and yelping about them.
 She enjoys traveling and using photography as a lens to tell stories.
 You can connect with Tenzin on LinkedIn.

-When she isn’t obsessing over equity-based organizational change management, she is probably cooking (and eating) all kinds of labor-intensive foods, hanging out with her jazz musician husband and sassy dog in Brooklyn, or furiously annotating her favorite TV shows.
+When she isn’t obsessing over equity-based organizational change management, she is probably cooking (and eating) all kinds of labor-intensive foods, career-coaching mission-driven individuals, writing for Idealist Careers, hanging out with her jazz guitarist husband and sassy dog in Brooklyn, or furiously annotating her favorite TV shows.

-Jessica Lawrence Quinn is the Chief Operating Officer of Civic Hall.
+Jessica Lawrence Quinn is the Executive Director of Civic Hall.

 DIRECTOR OF CULTURE AND EVENTS